Back to

 PERSONNEL

 A group of Personnel from 35 O.F.P. taking a break during an opp. in the "ULU" (Jungle).
 Although we were classed as a "working " unit personnel from the unit often volunteered to go out and support other infantry units, mainly the Gurkhas.
-If it was a "RED" alert, that was when "CTs" were known to be active in the area you had no choice, you were called out.
-Weapons in the picture are, Bren gun, Mk5 Lee Enfield Rifle which is a shorter version of the WW2 Mk4,which we used in basic training, the Mk5 also has a flash eliminator on the end of the barrel both that and the Bren used the same 303 calibre ammo.
-The Mk5 Sten gun , as seen here with the author on the right of the picture used 9mm ammo.,the magazine had a capacity of 31 rounds but 29 rounds was the recommended as any more there was the possibility for the sten to jam.
-A pouch holding 3 magazines was normaly carried.
-Although hand grenades are available none were carried on this occasion.
+If it was a "RED" alert, that was when "CTs" (COMMUNIST TERROIST) were known to be active in the area you had no choice, you were called out, this was one of those occasions.
+Weapons in the picture are, Bren gun, Mk5 Lee Enfield Rifle which is a shorter version of the WW2 Mk4,which we used in basic training, the Mk5 also has a flash eliminator on the end of the barrel both that and the Bren used the same 303 callibre ammo.
+The Mk5 Sten. gun , as seen here with the author on the right of the picture used 9mm ammo, the magazine had a capacity of 31 rounds but 29 rounds was the recommended as any more there was the possibility for the sten. to jam.
+A pouch holding 3 magazines was normally carried.

 Lt.
 P. Eshelby.
 CO of 35 OFP [RG-8]